 It’s optional but still remains the best way to guarantee product quality.
 Customers can get all the information they want in one action.
 They scan the QR code with their smartphones and have instant access to all the details of your product.

 Except raw CBD oil or CBD isolate, most CBD products have extra ingredients.
-Put it there if your product contains carrier oils, spirits, colors, or flavors.
+Include these ingredients on your custom CBD oil boxes and labels if your product contains carrier oils, spirits, colors, or flavors.
 Also, mention potential allergens.

 Include here standard warnings for children and pregnant women.
 Also, people who take other medications may fail a drug test if consuming hemp products.
 It’s best if you mention it.